astropy/astroquery/docs/esa_hubble/esa_hubble.rst

 .. code-block:: python

   >>> from astroquery.esa_hubble import ESAHubble
-  >>> result = ESAHubble.query_hst_tap("select top 10 * from hsc_v2.hubble_sc2", "test.vot")
+  >>> result = ESAHubble.query_hst_tap("select top 10 * from hsc_v2.hubble_sc2", "test.vot.gz")
   >>> print(result)
   >>> result.get_results()

-This will execute an ADQL query to download the first 10 sources in the Hubble Source Catalog (HSC) version 2.1 (format default: votable).
-The result of the query will be stored in the file 'test.vot'.
+This will execute an ADQL query to download the first 10 sources in the Hubble Source Catalog (HSC) version 2.1 (format default: compressed votable).
+The result of the query will be stored in the file 'test.vot.gz'.
 The result of this query can be viewed by doing result.get_results() or printing it by doing print(result).

 Reference/API
 =============